-We’ve reviewed most of these sites here on TheMakeMoneyOnlineblog.com so let’s quickly run through the earning potential of some of them to give you an idea of what you can expect:
+We've reviewed most of these sites here on TheMakeMoneyOnlineBlog.com so let’s run through them to give you an idea of what you can expect:

-In my i-Say review I point out that i-Say (previously know as Ipsos i Say) score a measly 1.8 out of 5 star rating after 400+ reviews on SurveyPolice.com with a lot of members complaining their accounts were unfairly deactivated before they were ever able to cash out.
+In my i-Say review, I point out that i-Say (previously Ipsos i Say) score a measly 1.8 out of 5-star rating after 400+ reviews on SurveyPolice.com with a lot of members complaining their accounts were unfairly deactivated before they were ever able to cash out.

 MySurvey (link to my review) will only ever pay you in gift cards meaning you can't use this as a way to pay your bills.
 You also have to invest a heck of a lot of time to make an extra $10 per month, if you’re lucky.

-E-Poll Surveys (link to my review) is one of the oldest survey sites where, maybe 5 or 10 years ago, you could make a pretty decent amount of money from filling out surveys.
+EPoll Surveys (link to my review) is one of the oldest survey sites out there where, maybe 5 or 10 years ago, you could make a pretty decent amount of money.

-As this video shows to clearly, trying to earn serious cash with surveys is fighting an uphill battle.
-Many times you’re earning points for gift cards or worse yet, for an entry into a sweepstakes for the ‘chance’ of winning instead of actually putting money in your bank account:
+As this video shows too clearly, trying to earn serious cash with surveys is like fighting an uphill battle.
+Many times you're earning points for gift cards or worse yet, for entry into sweepstakes for the ‘chance' of winning instead of actually putting money in your account:

 Survey sites promote themselves as an easy and care-free way of making money online but it doesn't take long to realise it is an incredibly low-paying, time-wasting exercise.

-You can still make a few dollars as a survey taker, but if you’re going into this expecting to make anything close to even a part-time income then I think you’re going to be bitterly disappointed.
+You can still make a few dollars as a survey taker, but if you're going into this expecting to make anything close to even a part-time income then you'll be bitterly disappointed.

 SurveySay Reviews: What Others Say

-I thought I’d look online a bit to see if there was anyone else who felt the same way about this site than I did and I wasn’t too surprised to find that on SiteJabber.com you’ll see SurveySay has way more negative reviews from users then positive…
+I thought I'd look online to see if there was anyone else who felt the same way about this site than I did and I wasn't too surprised that on SiteJabber.com SurveySay has way more negative reviews from users then positive…

 They've been given a 1.4 out of 5 star rating with the vast majority of reviewers giving them the lowest possible 1 star rating:

-Read through the reviews and you’ll see a couple of recurring themes come up again and again:
+Read through the reviews and you'll see a couple of complaints come up again and again:

-1. This Just Isn’t A Way To Pay Your Bills
+1. This Isn't A Real Way To Pay The Bills

 Even if you had countless hours to spare and didn't mind giving these companies your private financial and personal data, would you honestly be willing to work for less than a dollar an hour?